top of page

 Gameplay Design

-Draconic Rampage was originally a concept created by my co-designer Viktor Hybinette.
-However, he and I together developed the idea of the game and called the shots for how different aspects should appear.
+The concept for Draconic Rampage was created by my co-designer Viktor Hybinette.
+However, Viktor and I further developed the game's core principals together.
 We wanted the gameplay to focus on the different combinations one could make with a plethora of different abilities rather than character placement.

 Draconic Rampage Beauty Shot

-Alongside balancing the abilities stats together with Viktor, I focused on making sure the UX was present in the gameplay.
+On top of balancing ability stats alongside Viktor, I utilized some information architecture techniques to only show the player the necessary information at all times.
 The biggest problem I solved was what to do with enemies who are obstructed from the player's field of view, hidden behind other objects.
 I went through several iterations, everything from occlusion masking to creating a brightly colored outline.
-I ultimately landed on making the enemies appeared as only silhouettes.
+I ultimately landed on showing a darkened silhouette of the enemy.

 On top of that, I was the leading force behind getting the player camera and enemy attack in place to make it noticeable to the player while not breaking the immersion.
 I made sure the hit effects were large along with the emission flash when getting hit and distinguishing the emission color between the player and enemies.